Convex ordering and quantification of quantumness: Introduction

-Another method for the quantification of a nonclassical state is given via the potential of this state to generate entanglement~\cite{EntPot}.
-This transfers the quantification of nonclassicality of the harmonic oscillator to the quantification of entanglement, which has the same type of problems.
-The axiomatic definition of an entanglement measure is given in~\cite{AxiomEntM,AxiomEntM2,AxiomEntM3}.
-This definition is based on so called local operations and classical communications.
-They map separable quantum states to separable ones.
-Under all examples of entanglement measures, there is one which is of particular interest for our considerations: the Schmidt number~\cite{SchmNummer}.
-We have studied some properties of this entanglement measure in relation to other measures~\cite{SchmidtUni}.
+Another method for the quantification of nonclassicality is given via the potential of a state to generate entanglement~\cite{EntPot}.
+This translates quantumness of a single-mode harmonic oscillator to the quantification of entanglement.
+The axiomatic definition of general entanglement measure is given in~\cite{AxiomEntM,AxiomEntM2,AxiomEntM3}.
+This definition is based on so-called local operations and classical communications mapping separable quantum states onto separable ones.
+Under all examples of entanglement measures, there is one which is of particular interest for our considerations: the Schmidt number~\cite{SchmNummer,TerhalSN}.
+It has been shown that this entanglement measure has some advantageous properties in relation to other measures~\cite{SchmidtUni}.
+In particular, the degree of nonclassicality of a single mode system is directly transformed into the same Schmidt number using linear optics~\cite{UniQuant}.

-Recently, it has been proposed to connect the amount of nonclassicality with a distinct quantum operation.
-This leads us to so called operational measures for entanglement and nonclassicality~\cite{SchmidtUni,Gehrke}, quantifying the usable amount of entanglement and nonclassicality, respectively.
-In this case, a formally nonclassical state can have no usable nonclassicality, if this state cannot be applied for the given quantum operation.
-The mentioned entanglement potential would also be a measure of such a type.
+For some applications not all states with the same amount of quantumness are equally useful.
+For example, it has been shown that states can be too entangled for quantum computation~\cite{Eisert-QC}.
+Consequently, operational nonclassicality and entanglement measures have been introduced~\cite{SchmidtUni,Gehrke}.
+In particular quantum information protocols require information related measures of quantum effects.
+For example, the Fischer information~\cite{Fischer,FKMMSV10} is such a proper operational probe.
+More generally, entropic measures have been intensively studied~\cite{EntropyInformation,Context}.
+It has been shown that entropic inequalities and tomographic information can determine quantum correlations~\cite{MM09, MM14a,MM14}.
+In general, a given operational, distance-based, or entropic metrics induces an ordering prescription, which yields a particular sorting of quantum states regarding their amount of quantumness for some applications.